Does My Property Have Storm Damage?

 Key Takeaways from “After the Hurricane” report

-The Devastation of Hurricane Helene: Lessons from the Past
+The Devastation of Hurricane Helene & Milton: Lessons from the Past

-In the wake of Hurricane Helene’s unprecedented destruction, thousands of homeowners are not just picking up the pieces of their lives—they’re bracing for a new kind of storm: the battle with their insurance carriers.
+In the wake of the recent destruction from hurricanes, thousands of homeowners are not just picking up the pieces of their lives—they’re bracing for a new kind of storm: the battle with their insurance carriers.
 While families are still reeling from the devastation, a darker, more troubling reality is unfolding.
 Will their insurance policies—the safety nets they’ve invested in for years—come through when they need them most?

 If history is any indication, the answer might leave you unsettled.
 CBS’s recent 60 Minutes exposé on Hurricane Ian revealed how insurance carriers systematically underpaid or outright denied policyholders.
 They altered damage assessments to reduce payouts.
-With Hurricane Helene’s damage mirroring, if not exceeding, Ian’s, homeowners must now confront the possibility that they, too, could face the same unfair treatment.
+With Hurricane Helene and Milton’s damage mirroring, if not exceeding, Ian’s, homeowners must now confront the possibility that they, too, could face the same unfair treatment.

 As you begin the recovery process, it’s crucial to know how to protect yourself from an industry that may prioritize profits over people.